mparkms/nodecg-for-smash/Readme.md

 3. Clone/download this repo, put the contents in the /bundles directory in the NodeCG directory
 4. If you want to use the scene change bundle, set up [OBS Remote](http://www.obsremote.com/) with no password and install [OBS Remote JS](https://github.com/nodecg/obs-remote-js).
 If you want to use the pull from Challonge feature in the bracket bundle, get a [Challonge API key](http://api.challonge.com/v1) and replace ENTER API KEY HERE in /ssbm-bracket/node-challonge-ext.js with it.
 5. Start NodeCG
+6. Go to localhost:9090 in your web browser to open the dashboard.
-6. Set up your stream overlay in OBS using [CLR Browser](https://obsproject.com/forum/resources/clr-browser-source-plugin.22/) and the links to the bundle views, available in the info button for each bundle in the dashboard.
+7. Set up your stream overlay in OBS using [CLR Browser](https://obsproject.com/forum/resources/clr-browser-source-plugin.22/) and the links to the bundle views, available in the info button for each bundle in the dashboard.
   * Alternatively, just import the default scene collection given in the `/obs` directory.
-MAke sure CLR Browser is installed.
+Make sure CLR Browser is installed.
 If you want, you can also use the overlay given in the `/images` directory or make your own using the template in `/images/templates`.
-7. Use.
+8. Use.

 ## Overview of included bundles